TAUSBV/dqf-api/v3/IntegratorChecklist.md

 Comments: <input type="text" id="OwnershipCompliance"/>

 - [ ] Integrator posts projects correctly with regards to project succession<br>
-child projects point to the correct parent project, and get the proper 'is_return' flag.<br/>
+child projects point to the correct parent for following the succession of edits in the segments, and use the correct owner_id ('assigner') for indicating the customer.
+Old: child projects point to the correct parent project, and get the proper 'is_return' flag (is_return flag is deprecated for integrators; this will be automatically set when the owner of a childproject also owns a ancestor project).<br/>
 **Refer to** "DQF API v3.0 Documentation", section "Project/Child"<br/>
 Comments: <input type="text" id="SuccessionCompliance"/>